 If you’re not confident about deciding on which backpack stove to buy, get your doubts cleared today!
 Here are the vital specs and features worth considering:

-Average boil time: If you don’t prefer shedding a lot of money, knowing the average boil time is very important.
-Here we provide you with some common simmering and boiling tips:
+- Average boil time: If you don’t prefer shedding a lot of money, knowing the average boil time is very important.

 - Integrated canister systems use less fuel and still boil faster.
 If the design allows you, then you can simmer.